willprice/two-stream-action-cnn-analysis-thesis/thesis.md

-input's temporal length by using a sliding window over the video clip from which we derive input to the network, we discussed the implication of the frame underlay for the attention map demonstrating how different frames affect the appearance of the attention map concluding with choice of using the last frame of the sequence as underlay.
+input's temporal length by using a sliding window over the video clip from which we derive input to the network, we discussed the implication of the frame underlay for the attention map demonstrating how different frames affect the appearance of the attention map.

-In [@sec:filter-analysis] We visually analysed the filters learnt in the first and second layer finding that the two streams share very similar filters in the second layer, and that the filters are in the first layer of the temporal network are remarkably homogenous across the temporal dimension of the input.
+In [@sec:filter-analysis] We qualitatively analysed the filters learnt in the first and second layer finding that the two streams share very similar filters in the second layer, and that the filters are in the first layer of the temporal network are mostly homogenous across the temporal dimension of the input.

-In [@sec] we generated attention map sequences for each clip in the test set for both network streams^[made available on YouTube] and qualitatively analysed a selection of the attention map sequences to infer features learnt by the network noting pathologies where present.
+In [@sec:] we generated attention map sequences for each clip in the test set for both network streams^[made available on YouTube] and qualitatively analysed a selection of the attention map sequences to infer features learnt by the network noting pathologies where present.
 We note that the attention map sequences